prebid/prebid.github.io/dev-docs/cmp-best-practices.md

 # Prebid.js CMP Best Practices

 {: .alert.alert-info :}
 Work in progress.
-This documented is intented to be a repository for the Prebid.org community to collect best practices regarding the integration of Prebid.js and Consent Management Platforms.
+This documente is intented to be a repository for the Prebid.org community to collect best practices regarding the integration of Prebid.js and Consent Management Platforms.